 Yoshitaro Nomura is known for his Japanese social dramas and thrillers that broke cinematic taboos.
-He made his directorial debut in 1952 and initially explored post-war Japanese society through sleek crime/thrillers.
-Nomura’s 1978 drama The Demon offered a deeply unsettling account of child abuse.
-In 1980’s Writhing Tongue, Nomura once again delved deep into the psychological torment of his characters.
+He debuted in 1952 and initially explored post-war Japanese society through sleek crime/thrillers.
+His 1978 drama The Demon offered a deeply unsettling account of child abuse.
+In Writhing Tongue, Nomura once again delved deep into the psychological torment of his characters.

 24. Noriko’s Dinner Table (2005)

-Noriko’s Dinner Table is often considered as the sequel to Sion Sono’s crazy 2001 horror flick Suicide Club.
+Noriko’s Dinner Table is often considered the sequel to Sion Sono’s crazy 2001 horror flick Suicide Club.
 But it’s not a typical sequel.
-The film begins before the events of Suicide Club and touches few of the narrative elements from its predecessor.
-Noriko’s Dinner Table is definitely less confusing and more structured than Suicide Club.
-The film revolves around 17-year old Noriko.
-She rebels against her father when she is asked to attend a local community college rather than move to Tokyo.
+The film begins before the events of Suicide Club and touches on a few of the narrative elements from its predecessor.
+Dinner Table is definitely less confusing and more structured than Suicide Club.
+The film revolves around 17-year-old Noriko, who runs away from home and gets involved in a mysterious online cult.

 23. The Ghost of Yotsuya (1959)

 ‘Kaidan’ or ‘Kwaidan’ refers to ghost stories with inexplicable mysteries.
 The term was widely used during the Edo period (1603-1867).
-Many frightening, uncanny folktales gained popularity during this particular era.
+Many frightening, uncanny folktales gained popularity during this era.
 And long before the Edo period, Japanese traditional beliefs espoused the idea of ‘Onryo’.
-Onryo are wrathful spirits hell bent on getting revenge on the living.
+Onryo are wrathful spirits hell-bent on getting revenge on the living.

 Yotsuya Kaidan is one of the most famous and oldest onryo ghost stories.
-Keisuke Kinoshita made a version of the ghost story in 1949, and there have been many other film versions.
+Keisuke Kinoshita made a version of the ghost story in 1949, and there’ve been many other film versions.
 Nevertheless, it’s Nobuo Nakagawa’s 1959 movie that perfectly captures the doom-laden world of Japanese spirits.
-Nakagawa is a master director of horror films.
-Between late 1950s and early 1960s, he made plenty of visually rich mythological ghost stories.
-The narrative revolves around pretty Oiwa, who gets killed due to her samurai husband’s devilish plan.
-She returns as a ghost to get her vengeance.
+Nakagawa is a master of horror.
+Between the late 1950s and early 1960s, he made several visually rich mythological ghost stories.

-Ghost of Yotsuya is a classic of the genre that’s strengthened by Nakagawa’s eerie and impressive horror imagery.
+The story revolves around pretty Oiwa, who gets killed due to her samurai husband’s devilish plan.
+She returns as a ghost for vengeance.
+Ghost of Yotsuya is a genre classic, strengthened by Nakagawa’s eerie and impressive horror imagery.

 22. Horrors of Malformed Men (1969)

-Teruo Ishii is an eclectic filmmaker who made 83 feature films across genres such as sci-fi, horror, film noir, and martial arts action.
+Teruo Ishii is an eclectic filmmaker who made 83 feature films across sci-fi, horror, film noir, and martial arts action genre.
 But Ishii was largely known for his infamous list of ero-guro (erotic-grotesque) movies.
 Ero-guro is generally recognized as an artistic sub-genre that focuses on sexual corruption and decadence.
 It was part of Japanese literature from the 1920s.

-It would be a futile attempt to elaborate the convoluted, hallucinogenic narrative of the film.
+It’d be a futile attempt to elaborate the convoluted, hallucinogenic narrative of the film.
 The story recounts the bizarre experiences of Hirosuke Hitomi, a medical student confined to a mental asylum.
-Ishii designs the film as a grotesquely beautiful nightmare.
-It’s full of unhinged imagery and haunting depictions of the human body.
+Ishii’s film is a grotesquely beautiful nightmare, full of unhinged imagery and haunting depictions of the human body.

 21. The Sinners of Hell (1960)

-The Sinners of Hell is a morality tale which depicts a crime and its horrific consequences.
-While the narrative meanders in a lot of ways, Nakagawa manages to cast a spell over us with his beguiling visuals.
+The Sinners of Hell is a morality tale that depicts a crime and its horrific consequences.
+While the narrative meanders in a lot of ways, Nakagawa spellbinds with his beguiling visuals.
 The film takes a harrowing turn in the final forty minutes as it unflinchingly showcases the agonies of hell.

 20. Ju-on: The Curse (2000)

-If you have seen any Ju-on films, you’d know that the films are divided into different segments and each tells the story of a cursed character.
+If you’ve seen any Ju-on films, you’d know that they’re divided into different segments and each tells the story of a cursed character.
 Each tale is somehow interlinked as the curse of the vengeful spirit passes from one person to another.
-Shimizu made the film on a shoestring budget and it features crude cinematography unlike the later Ju-on films.
-Yet, he was able to create genuinely unnerving scares despite the little resources he had.
-Ju-on might not have social commentary like other J-horrors Cure, Ring or Audition, but is still terrifying beyond belief.
+Shimizu made the film on a shoestring budget and it features crude cinematography, unlike his later films.
+Yet, despite limited resources, he creates genuinely unnerving scares.
+Ju-on might not have social commentaries like other J-horrors Cure, Ring or Audition, but is terrifying beyond belief.

 19. Blind Beast (1969)

-Yasuzo Masamura is one of the most important post-war Japanese filmmakers, although he is relatively unknown in the West.
-He has made movies in different genres.
+Yasuzo Masamura is one of the most important post-war Japanese filmmakers, although he’s relatively unknown in the West.
+He’s made movies in different genres.
 Giants and Toys (1958) was one of his most celebrated works, a satire on Japan’s post-war economic boom.
-Masamura’s Blind Beast was a visually arresting erotic horror whose aesthetic design was influenced by the era’s European arthouse horror.
-The narrative is based on renowned Japanese author Edogawa Ranpo’s short story.
-It revolves around an artist’s model named Aki.
-She gets abducted by a psychopathic sculptor and is imprisoned in his bleak and cavernous studio.
+Blind Beast was a visually arresting erotic horror whose aesthetic design was influenced by the era’s European arthouse horror.
+The story is based on renowned Japanese author Edogawa Ranpo’s short story.
+It revolves around an artist model named Aki.
+Abducted by a psychopathic sculptor, she’s imprisoned in his bleak and cavernous studio.

-Blind Beast is a strange, if not an outlandish film, that takes a simple premise and stretches it to include plenty of disturbing moments.
-The story stops making sense after a point, and delves deeper into the surrealistic terrain.
+Blind Beast is a strange, if not outlandish film, that takes a simple premise and stretches it to include plenty of disturbing moments.
+The story stops making sense after a point and delves deeper into the surreal.
 The eerie, claustrophobic atmosphere might exhaust viewers after a point.
-But it’s mandatory viewing for anyone interested in subversive horror/fantasy flicks.
+But it’s mandatory viewing for anyone interested in subversive horror/fantasy movies.

 18. Tag (2015)

 Similar to Takashi Miike, Sion Sono can make restrained dramas as well as blood-soaked extreme horrors.
-While I am not a big fan of both these filmmakers’ extreme horror flicks, Sono’s grim and playful horror Tag is an exception.
-The film opens with a seemingly mundane scenario of a timid student Mitsuko travelling in a school bus with her friends.
+While I’m not a big fan of both these filmmakers’ extreme horror movies, his grim and playful Tag is an exception.
+The film opens with a seemingly mundane scenario of a timid student Mitsuko traveling in a school bus with her friends.
 Out of nowhere, something monstrous emerges and rips off the bus.
 Mitsuko is the sole survivor of the massacre, and she runs away in terror.
 But things get increasingly weird as Mitsuko leaps into different nightmarish scenarios.

-For all its strangeness, Sono delivers a clever movie that deals with objectification of women and glorification of trauma.
+For all its strangeness, Sono delivers a clever movie that deals with the objectification of women and the glorification of trauma.
 The fractured narrative structure and multiple scenarios of exploitative horror might confuse viewers.
-But gradually, Sono provides an explanation to the surreal journey of Mitsuko.
-Overall, Tag is an existential horror piece which consistently shocks and surprises.
+But gradually, Sono provides an explanation for the surreal journey of Mitsuko.
+Tag is an existential horror piece that consistently shocks and surprises.

 17. Dark Water (2002)

 Four years after his successful adaptation of Koji Suzuki’s novel The Ring, writer/director Hideo Nakata opted to adapt Suzuki’s short story Dark Water.
 Thankfully, Dark Water rightly replicated the unnerving horror atmosphere of Ring.
-The tale revolves around Yoshimi and her six-year old daughter Ikuko.
-The impending divorce trial of Yoshimi forces her to look for a place to earn full-custody of her daughter.
+The tale revolves around Yoshimi and her 6-year-old daughter Ikuko.
+The impending divorce trial of Yoshimi forces her to look for a place to earn full custody of her daughter.
 Yoshimi tries to secure a job and eventually finds a place in an old, gloomy apartment building.
 However, a mysterious little girl from the upstairs flat almost ruins the mother and daughter’s life.